 Why use BigQuery for your Google Analytics 4 property?

 If you want to expand your reporting and analysis skills, the GA4 interface brings a ton of additional insights.
-You can contract an affordable SEO company to help with web servicing.
+You can contact an affordable SEO company to help with web servicing.
 Connecting Google Analytics 4 with BigQuery enables you to export data without billing charges.

 Here are a few pros: